Company Liquidation in Dubai UAE

 The company passes a special resolution to wind up the company voluntarily.
 The voluntary winding-up begins on the date the resolutions are passed, and it should also appoint a liquidator.

-You must give the following information:
+You must provide the following information:

 • A letter from the corporation or institution requesting a temporary suspension of license.

-• a letter from the Ministry of Human Resources and Emiratisation stating that the license does not have any sponsored persons on it
+• A letter from the Ministry of Human Resources and Emiratisation stating that the license does not have any sponsored persons on it.

 Yes, with the agreement of the DED’s Legal Affairs Department.